 Kacee Johnson, Cloud9′s EVP, has been recognized as one of the 2012 and 2013 “Top 40 Under 40” Executives by CPA Practice Advisor.
-Overseeing its marketing, sales and business development operations since early 2009, Kacee has led Cloud9 Real Time growth to over 5,000 users and climbing.
+Overseeing its marketing, sales and business development operations since early 2009, Kacee has led Cloud9 Real Time growth to nearly 20,000 users and climbing.
 Recognized as an industry expert on the subject of how businesses can implement and utilize Cloud technologies, Kacee is a regular speaker and commentator at accounting and technology events nationwide.

 Prior to the Cloud,enterprise resource planning (ERP) was a promise that was never delivered on to all but the biggest companies.
 The advantages oft trumpeted by ERP consultants and application makers, including the mapping and connecting of all staff, projects, finances and locations in the business, were mostly out of reach for SMBs.